 - Boosts: Odds boosts are a way sportsbooks distinguish themselves, since most odds are standardized and all the best sportsbooks provide comparable markets.
 Boosting props like a player to hit a hole-in-one can lead to a greater payout.
 If one sportsbook has those odds at -110, but a different sportsbook has it at +110, that is a substantial difference.

 - Deposit/withdraw methods: Cashing out shouldn’t be hard, and we shouldn’t have to wait weeks to get our money.
 Find the sportsbook that makes turning your winnings into cash as quickly as possible.

 The Open Championship can be bizarro-world for golf bettors, since strange things tend to happen.
 Here are a few best bets to consider in the tournament’s leadup.

 - Multiple Players to Win.
 We generally don’t advocate hedging, lest we agitate the gambling gods, but betting on more than one player to finish atop the leaderboard is just smart given the long odds of betting players to win.
 If you place five $10 bets on five different players to win at roughly +1500 and one happens to win that would net a $150 profit on $50 worth of bets.
 Pretty great ROI.

 - Cut Specials: Some sportsbooks will provide bet-and-gets if any of three highly ranked players makes the cut, bettors who wager $5 or more will get $200 in credits for a site.
 These are great options for bettors who are trying to build a bankroll and learn a new site.

-- Finishing Positions: Are you a Rory McIlroy fan but aren’t sure he will win at St. Andrews?
+- Finishing Positions: Are you a Rory McIlroy fan but aren’t sure he will win at Royal Liverpool?
 Maybe bet him to finish in the top-10 or top-5 at shorter odds.
 Is there a longshot player who you think has a conducive playing style to links golf?
 Maybe take him to finish in the top-20.